 - Now you can either go down to the river and cross the Mozartsteg to walk on the other side along the Steingasse and up to the Saint Sebastian’s cemetery.
 These are some of my favorite sights, but not everyone would consider them a must.

 - Alternatively, you head over to Alter Markt square (old market but there is no actual market) where you do not only get close to the food I would like to recommend for lunch but also find the original Mozart chocolate and the oldest cafe in Salzburg.

 That’s how easy it is to get an overview of Salzburg.
 I sometimes guided Korean groups that arrive by bus and only spend an hour in the old town to walk from the cathedral to Mirabell to see the most famous sights.
 While that’s not recommended, it’s possible.

 Notice that your walk will take longer if you visit museums.

-You could enter the fortress on the way, but if you are planning to get a Salzburg Card and enter museums, I would either recommend to plan more time for your walk and visit every museum on the way or come back to activate and use it later or.
+You could enter the fortress on the way, but if you are planning to get a Salzburg Card and enter museums, I would either recommend planning more time for your walk and visiting every museum on the way or coming back to activate and use it later.
 To activate the Salzburg Card later is the best option if you have time the next day.
 More on that below.

 Street Food for Lunch